-- apply legal and business skills necessary for a position in a law office, bank, real estate office, government authority, or any position that uses the knowledge of law. - demonstrate substantive knowledge and procedural knowledge of law. - apply the rules of professional conduct governing lawyers and the application to paralegals.
+- apply legal and business skills necessary for a position in a law office, bank, real estate office, government authority, or any position that uses the knowledge of law. - apply soft skills, such as cooperative teamwork, communication skills and ethical decision-making. - demonstrate substantive knowledge and procedural knowledge of law. - apply the rules of professional conduct governing lawyers and the application to paralegals.